bryanerayner/FutureproofNg1.3/tutorial/step3.md

 	    ShoppingCartController: shoppingCart.ShoppingCartController
 	};

 By referencing all required code in one file, other modules which are dependant on the cart module can import the code in one line.

-Here's an example of this practice from another _module file, checkout.
+#### _module.ts Example

+Here's an example of a _module.ts file.
+Unsurprizingly, it's very small.
+However, it's important to notice the two import statements at the top.
+These correspond to the dependant modules that futureStore.checkout relies upon, and guarantees that all required modules are loaded, and in proper order.

 	// checkout/_module.ts